tosin2013/llamacloud-mcp/docs/adrs/README.md

 ## Overview

-This directory contains Architecture Decision Records (ADRs) for the LlamaCloud MCP project.
+This directory contains Architecture Decision Records (ADRs) for the LlamaCloud Model Context Protocol (MCP) project.
 Each ADR documents a significant architectural decision, including the context, consequences, and rationale behind the decision.

 ## Categories